AlexandruJurju/SnakeML/README.md

 # SnakeML

 ## Dependencies
+When using the executable it's not necessary to install the dependencies

-Dependencies required to run the program:
+Dependencies required to run the program using python:
 1. numpy
 2. pygame
 3. pygame-gui